 West of Middleham, Coverdale’s major attraction is the Forbidden Corner, a fantasy-based series of mazes and follies in the four-acre garden of an old racing horse stables, Tupgill Park.
 It quite justifiably advertises itself as ‘The Strangest Place in the World’ and is brilliantly unique.
 Although it regularly features on national lists of top days out, it was never intended to be anything more than a private family folly.

 It was the brainchild of the owner of Tupgill Park, Colin Armstrong, who in the 1980s teamed up with architect Malcolm Tempest to design a series of walled gardens, tunnels, grottoes and towers which linked into a three-dimensional maze for his family and friends to explore.
-As it developed it was opened to the public and its fame spread by word of mouth, to the point now where it can barely cope with its own popularity.
+As it developed it was opened to the public and its fame spread quickly by word of mouth.

 Discover more great days out for the family in our Slow Travel series: